needdra/curriculum-1/modules/Testing-Snapshot--Goal-446/README.md

 - Can write end-to-end tests for an existing HTTP API using the chai-http library
 - Can explain the difference between unit vs integration vs end-to-end tests
-- Can create different configuration files for multiple environments(test, development, production)
+- Can create different configuration files for multiple environments (test, development, production) in Node
 - Can add features to an existing codebase

 ## Challenge Rating